-When I make my clam miso soup, I like to use kombu dashi instead of my regular dashi stock.
-The umami from kombu matches perfectly with the delicious essence coming from clam stock.
+- Dashi – When I make my clam miso soup, I like to use Kombu Dashi instead of my regular Awase Dashi made with kombu and katsuobushi.
+The umami from kombu matches perfectly with the delicious essence from clam stock.
 It feels like an oceanic culinary experience.

 - 2 cups water

-- When boiling, reduce heat to low.
+- When boiling, reduce the heat to medium-low.

 - Skim off the scum using a fine-mesh skimmer.
 Tip: Prepare a cup/bowl of water and dip the skimmer in the water to clean.

 - When all the clams opened up, turn off the heat immediately and do not overcook it.
 Remove and discard the kombu.